Nevenall/Shift-X/src/System/00 Quickstart.md

 #### Defense

-For a defense power, pick an attribute and a general kind of consequence that it will lend it's threat against those.
-Defenses can be armor, reflexes, predictive insight.
-Generally, a defense will only apply to a particular attribute.
+Defense powers are very common.
+They provide a hero the ability to resist even fatal consequences.
+When you take a resist power, pick an attribute and a common type of damage or consequence you can resist.
+When you resist a consequence without a power you normally reduce it's severity by 1, but when you use a power to resist a consequence you can reduce it by 1+(threat of your defense power). this makes it more common for you to entirely avoid consequences.

+Also, when you use a defense power you might avoid the consequence entirely but trade it in for a sutably reduced consequence of a very different type based upon the limits of your powerset.

+Some resist powers grant you the ability to resist consequences with a different attribute.

+Some common examples:
+> Body Armor - resists phsyical attacks with Prowess. notibly small arms, punches, and perhaps lasers.
+Doesn't usually work as well more elemental attacks like fire, lightning, posion and such.
+> Toughness - Like armor but your body is especially resilient.
+Resist physical consequences with Prowess.
+Also not generally as good against elemental harm.
+> Force Field - You can create force fields from your will.
+Resist physical consequences with Resolve.
+You have to be aware of the harm to use this power.
+> Resist Fire - You can resist harm from fire and heat with Prowess.
+So, for more limited powers like this, do you get increased effect.
+You can
+> Precognition - If you are aware of a physical consequence you can resist it with Insight.
+> Reflexes - You can dodge lots of consequences with your amazing reflexes.
+You have to be aware of the consequence.

+#### Resist

+Resist powers work against a specific uncommon kind of consequence.
+Such as heat and fire, or cold, or psychic attacks, or being conned or lied to.
+Because these powers are generally less applicable, they reduce the severity of consequences by the power's threat BEFORE you need to roll to resist.
+In this way a resist power allows you to ignore consequences that do not exceed your threat.
+If a consequence is greater then your power you resist the overage normally if you wish.

+Question is, can you take a power that resists physical attacks?
+Like, lasers, or hand to hand attacks?

+> Born on a Fire Planet - Reduce incoming heat and fire-based consequences.
+> Iron Shirt - By focusing your chi you can reduce the level incoming hand to hand attacks.

 #### Movement

 Movement powers grant a character either new forms of movement such as flying or swinging, or increased effect for an existing form of movement such as superhuman running.
 Movement powers generally use a Move action, but can optionally use another action such as Acrobatics.

 #### Gather Information